-Infants 6 weeks to 12 months – 1:4
+Infants 6 weeks to 23 months – 1:4

-Toddlers 12 months to 24 months – 1:4
+Toddlers 24 months to 35 months – 1:5

-Children 3 years to 5 years – 1:10
+Preschool 3 years to 5 years – 1:10

-Kindergarten through 12 years – 1:15
+School aged children 5 years to 12 years – 1:15

 Releasing a Child for Pick Up

 A child will only be released to a custodial parent or guardian, or designated emergency contacts named on the child’s enrollment form.
 A parent or guardian may grant permission for another adult to pick up the child if permission is given to staff in writing.
 Telephone authorization to release a child to someone who does not usually pick up the child will be accepted only in concert with prior written authorization from the custodial parent or legal guardian.
 No child will be released without the presence or permission of the custodial parent or legal guardian.
 Any authorized person who is not recognized by the staff will be required to provide photo identification such as a driver’s license, work or school ID before the child is released.
-The custodial parent/guardian may provide a photograph of authorized persons for pick up of the child, which will be kept in the child’s record at the facility.
+The custodial parent/guardian may provide a photograph of authorized persons for pick-up of the child, which will be kept in the child’s record at the facility.
 Staff/Administrator will notify the police if an unauthorized person seeks custody of the child.